Everything you need to know about skills mapping

 So how does skills mapping work in practice?
 The best way to visualize proficiency levels is by using skills matrices.

-A skills matrix is exactly what its name suggests – a snapshot of all your employees’ skills laid out in matrix form.
+A skills matrix is a snapshot of all your employees’ skills laid out in one overview.

 Generally speaking, you create one skills matrix for each department or team.
 Then, you list all your employees’ names, or their roles, down the left-hand column and all their skills across the top row (or vice versa).
 Next, you enter the proficiency levels for each employee for each skill until you’ve filled your matrix.

-The picture below shows an example of what this might look like:
+The picture below shows an example of what this might look like in Microsoft Excel:

 When you’re ready, you can download a free Excel, Word, or PDF template that will help you create your first skills matrix.